PeculiarVentures/webcrypto/README.md

 **At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.**

+**Module is based on NodeJS v10 Crypto API.
+It would work only with Node v10 and higher.**

 ## Installing

 ```